-The Backburner monitor enforces a simple queue control mechanism to avoid conflicting requests from different users of the Backburner Windows Monitor.
+The Backburner Monitor enforces a simple queue control mechanism to avoid conflicting requests from different users of the Backburner Windows Monitor.
 The first monitor establishing a connection to the manager is automatically granted queue control, and can perform all job-related activities, including stopping, restarting, or deleting jobs.
-Subsequently, other monitors connect in read-only mode, allow them to observe the activity on the Backburner network only.
-This section describes how to obtain queue control.
+Subsequently, other monitors connect in read-only mode, allowing them to observe the activity on the Backburner network only.